Holmqvist1990/go-inline-html/README.md

 Inlines HTML files into Go variables.

 Replaces the content of []byte variables in Go files with their HTML counterpart, based on a filename-to-variable-name relationship.
-Supports multilines, does not compress HTML.
+Supports multilines.
+Does not compress HTML.

 ## Why?

-Optimization for use case where loading N-files into memory at startup is deemed too slow.
+For when loading HTML from disk into memory at startup is too expensive.

 ## Usage.
 ```